axlrpro/projects/README.md

 # Projects
 Hi!
-I am Shivam, a third year undergraduate studying Computer Science at BITS Goa🌴\n This repo showcases the projects I have built so far in the following domains:
+I am Shivam, a third year undergraduate studying Computer Science at BITS Goa🌴 This repo showcases the projects I have built so far in the following domains:

 # ML/Data Science Projects